obabawale/ryffable-backend-challenge/README.md

 ## Submission
 Kindly submit your production ready code by creating a pull request to github, and deploying the final product through heroku.

+## Testing out the API's

+Please proceed to the following [link](https://ryffable-assessment.herokuapp.com/) to test our the API's